asamuzaK/urlSanitizer/README.md

 * **General HTML Sanitization:** While we sanitize HTML/SVG *inside* data URLs, this library is not a general-purpose HTML body sanitizer.
 Do not use it to sanitize arbitrary user-generated DOM content.
 * **Compromised Host Environment:** We assume the native `URL` API is intact.
 We do not protect against runtime attacks where the global `URL` object has been monkey-patched or tampered with.
 Additionally, when using the lightweight build (`url-sanitizer-wo-dompurify.min.js`), ensuring a secure and untampered global `DOMPurify` instance is the responsibility of the host environment.

+## AI / LLM Application Security

+With the rise of AI agents, RAG (Retrieval-Augmented Generation), and LLM-driven applications, developers increasingly render content generated directly by AI.
+Unpredictable AI outputs introduce unique security risks, and `url-sanitizer` is architected to serve as a reliable defense layer for these modern environments.

+### Defending Against Complex & Obfuscated Payloads
+LLMs can generate highly complex, nested, or Base64-encoded `data:` URLs — either through prompt injection, RAG data poisoning, or simply reproducing obfuscated code from their training data.
+Because `url-sanitizer` performs **Deep Data URL Inspection** — decoding the payload, purifying the inner HTML/SVG tree via DOMPurify, and re-encoding it — it physically neutralizes hidden XSS vectors, ensuring that AI-generated data URLs are safe to render.

+### Neutralizing Hallucinated Schemes
+LLMs generate URLs based on statistical linguistic patterns rather than factual databases.
+As a result, they frequently hallucinate plausible-looking but non-existent or hazardous URI schemes (e.g., `ai-agent://`, `host-settings:`).
+By operating on a **Secure by Default** whitelist approach, `url-sanitizer` automatically denies any unrecognized or unregistered protocols.
+This strict blocking prevents hallucinated schemes from inadvertently triggering application-specific or OS-level protocol hijacking.

 ## Install

 ### Node.js